MAG

 - Tutors: Edmund Lau, Rohan Hitchcock and Will Troiani (and you?).

-Registration is now open, see below.
-Subscribe to the mailing list to receive course updates (if you keep an eye on the #mag
+Subscribe to the mailing list to receive updates on future classes (if you keep an eye on the #mag

-channel in the metauni Discord, no need to sign up for this).
+channel in the metauni Discord, no need to sign up here).

 Course content